The ghost algebra and the dilute ghost algebra: Introduction

 The dilute ghost algebra $\dGh_n$ constructed in this paper is an associative two-boundary generalisation of $\dTL_n$ that allows diagrams with odd numbers of strings connected to the boundaries, has parity-dependent parameters at each boundary, and admits solutions to the BYBE for generic values of the parameters.
 It also has a one-boundary subalgebra $\dGho_n$ with these desired properties.

 The layout of this paper is as follows.
 In Section \ref{s:ghostalg}, we define the ghost algebra.
 We first define the diagram basis in Section \ref{ss:ndiags}, and explain the multiplication in Section \ref{ss:alg}.
 In Section \ref{s:dilute}, we recall the definition of the dilute TL algebra, and then define the dilute ghost algebra diagrammatically.
 Section \ref{s:relations} discusses key subalgebras of the ghost algebra and the dilute ghost algebra, and how they fit together.
 In Section \ref{s:loopmodels}, we present lattice loop models associated with the ghost algebra and the dilute ghost algebra.
 We construct transfer tangles from bulk and boundary face operators satisfying the YBE, crossing symmetry, the local inversion relation, and the BYBEs.
 We use existing bulk face operators from the TL and dilute TL algebras, and give a classification of the new boundary face operators with ghosts that satisfy the BYBEs for generic parameter values.
 For the dilute case, this involves solving 110 functional equations for ten unknown functions, and takes up approximately a third of the paper.
+Mathematica code was used to multiply diagrams and simplify their coefficients.

 The dimensions of the algebras introduced in this paper are given in Appendix \ref{app:dims}, and associativity is proven in Appendix \ref{app:assoc}.
 In Appendix \ref{app:cellular}, we show that the ghost algebra and its dilute and one-boundary counterparts are \textit{cellular}, as defined by Graham and Lehrer in \cite{GL}.
 We note that the TL and one-boundary TL algebras are cellular, and that this is closely tied to their diagrammatic presentations, using an anti-involution defined by reflection of basis diagrams.
 Accordingly, the ghost algebra and the dilute ghost algebra are constructed to be cellular with respect to this reflection anti-involution.
 However, relaxing this requirement leads to some natural generalisations of these algebras that are still associative and have parity-dependent boundary parameters; the generalised algebras are discussed in Appendix \ref{app:nc}.
+The classification of BYBE solutions for the ghost algebra includes many diagrammatic details; the proof for the dilute ghost algebra is more streamlined, but some of the missing details are given in Appendix \ref{app:configs}.